SURPRISE, Ariz. -- The 2025 Texas Rangers have a revamped offense, a completely rebuilt bullpen and a healthy Jacob deGrom.

 DH (1): Joc Pederson

-Bench/Utility (2): Josh Smith, Ezequiel Duran
+Bench/Utility (3): Josh Smith, Kevin Pillar, Ezequiel Duran

 Smith won a Silver Slugger Award as a utility man in 2024, when he logged career highs in all three slash categories (.258/.337/.394), OPS (.731), home runs (13), RBIs (62), walks (46), runs (67), hits (135) and doubles (30).
-Duran has been a versatile infielder, with the ability to play the outfield when necessary.
+Ezequiel Duran is another utility option, and while he struggled offensively this spring (.447 OPS in 20 games), the Rangers have liked the adjustments he's made at the plate towards the end of Cactus League play.
+The 36-year-old veteran Pillar signed a Minor League deal with the club a few weeks into camp and proved himself to be a quality big leaguer despite previously contemplating retirement, hitting 12-for-44 (.273) in 18 spring games.